roman-milk/roman-milk.github.io/tastes-like-candy.md

  "I love it Daddy!
 I love it!"
 Brandy gasped.

  "UGHHHHH!
 GOD!"
 I screamed, the pleasure overwhelming, tears coming from my eyes.
 I just kept cumming.
 I had never cum this hard, not even close.
 Nothing felt even near to the pleasure that I felt cumming in my daughter's cunt.
-Report_Story #2